Kernix13/beginner-git-commands/README.md

 Then back on your repo main page you should see the **Compare & Pull Request** button.
 Clicking it takes you to a page titled "_Open a pull request_" where you can add a description.
 Then click the "_Create pull request_" button.
 That takes you to the "_Pull requests_" tab where you can click the _Merge pull request_ button and click _Confirm merge_ if you are done, or you can continue to push changes from your branch.

+If you have multiple commits for that branch, select _Squash and merge_ option from the dropdown list under _Compare and merge_.
+You can also click on the Files changed tab, and click the `+` button that appears when you hover over the code, and make a comment on a line of code.
+You can add a description for the comment and also click the "Resolve conversation" button.
+Or click Merge pull request.

 **Note**: A PR from your branch to the master branch is a request to have your code merged with the master branch.
 You can, and should (see below), delete your branch when your code/changes are merged.

 If you go back to your local project and switch to master, the changes won’t be there because they are only on GitHub and you need to pull them down to your local machine.
 To pull changes from GitHub to your machine use: